For queries about the examination please email firstname.lastname@example.org

 - Supporting materials must be submitted by March 27, 2020:

 - EBO-ESCRS Examination Letter of Recommendation (download here) signed by the Head of Department/ Clinical Director/ Director of Training (If the applicant holds one of these roles, and there is no one in one of the other suitable roles, the practice manager can sign and stamp the letter)

-- In July/ August 2019, candidates will be sent 4 articles to read for the literature analysis section of the examination.
+- In August/September 2020, candidates will be sent between 2 and 4 articles to read for the literature analysis section of the examination.
 They will be interviewed on one of these articles.
 A candidate handbook will also be sent, which includes the examination details and rules.

 For 2019, the examination fee is €650.

 Candidates invited to sit the examination will pay by July 1st 2019.